 cGMP vs GMP

 The “c” stands for “current”, meaning that manufacturers are required to stay up-to-date with their systems and technologies.
 For instance, more dependable equipment has taken the place of testing tools and machines that may have been excellent 20 years ago.

 The end customer is not able to detect if a chemical was contaminated during the production or packaging phases by using their senses and opinions.
 An audited log of production, testing, and handling of each chemical provides the customer with assurance of quality.

-While, it is extremely important and required by cGMP that testing is done on all products, testing alone is not enough to ensure quality.
+While it is extremely important and required by cGMP that testing be done on all products, testing alone is not enough to ensure quality.
 As in most cases, testing is only conducted on a small sample of a production run (for example, a manufacturer may only test 100 tablets from a batch of 1 million).
-Hence, all products must be manufactured in conditions and practices that comply with cGMP to assure that quality is built into the design and manufacturing process at every step.
+Hence, all products must be manufactured in conditions and practises that comply with cGMP to assure that quality is built into the design and manufacturing process at every step.